arknave/code-challenge-2017/README.md

 ## Rules
 * Teams must be composed of 3 members
 * One member from each team must have a GitHub account for submitting the solution as a branch on this repo.
+* Do not push your branch until you are given the go ahead by a member of Dante.
 * Each team's solution must be implemented in Java 8.x only (no outside libraries in your submission)
-* You will are provided with a simple project starter kit to execute and evaluate the output of your solution
 * You cannot alter the source data, methods signatures, or object models that already exist in the starter kit
 * You cannot store results between runs of your solution (results must be calculated from the data on each run)
-* A team must solve as many goals/results as possible in the allotted time for implementing their solution.
+* A team must solve as many goals/results as possible in the allotted time for implementing the solution
-* If multiple teams get all of the goals/results successfully in the allotted time, the winning team will be chosen based on the performance of their solution (average runtime for getting the proper results).
+* If multiple teams successfully get all of the goals/results in the allotted time, the winning team is chosen based on the performance of their solution (average runtime for getting those results)
-* Finally, do not share results w/other teams.
-This is every team's challenge.
+* Finally, do not share results or algorithms w/other teams.
+This is every team's challenge

 ## The Starter Kit
-The simple starter kit for the challenge provide a predefined means for executing your solution and evaluating the results.
-This kit  provides the following, which cannot be changed by a teams:
+The simple starter kit for the challenge provides a predefined means for executing your solution and evaluating the results.
+This kit  provides the following, which cannot be changed by a team:
 * The data sample that will be ingested
 * An entry point into executing the implementation (main)
 * Ingests the data sample into a predefined model/structure